ozguraksay/image-to-text-converter-react/README.md

 ## Overview

-This project is a simple React application that allows users to upload an image and extract text from it using Tesseract.js.
+Simple React application that allows users to upload an image and extract text from it using Tesseract.js.
 It includes a three-column layout with components for previewing the image, uploading files, converting, and displaying the extracted text.

 ## Features